suffolklibraries/lgc/content/collections/events/danceeast-youth-takeover-1.md

     content:
       -
         type: text
-        text: 'Designed for and by young people, the Youth Takeover is putting young people from the local community at its heart, with space to express their identity and creativity and bring the Jerwood DanceHouse to life with an exciting programme of events and activities curated by their very own Youth Planning Team.'
+        text: 'Designed for and by young people, DanceEast Youth Festival is putting young people from the local community at its heart, with space to express their identity and creativity and bring the Jerwood DanceHouse to life with an exciting programme of events and activities curated by their very own Youth Planning Team.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'The exciting line-up for the day includes; creative arts and crafts workshops, exhibitions, drag runway, pop-up performances, glitter station, DJ, breakdancing and soca dance workshops, music/art/movement jam, chill out zone and a chance to explore the green screen studio.'
+        text: 'The exciting line-up for the day includes; live music, dance workshops, creative arts and crafts workshops,  pop-up performances, exhibitions, film screenings and more! '
   -
     type: paragraph
     content: